2028 United States gubernatorial elections: North Carolina

-Governor Josh Stein was elected in 2024 with 54.9% of the vote.
+Governor Josh Stein was elected in 2024 with 54.90% of the vote.
 He is eligible to run for re-election but has not yet stated if he will do so.

+On the Republican side, Monroe mayor Robert Burns filed paperwork to run for governor.
+State Auditor Dave Boliek is also seen as a potential candidate.

 North Dakota

-Governor Kelly Armstrong was reelected in 2024 with 68.26% of the vote.
+Governor Kelly Armstrong was elected in 2024 with 68.26% of the vote.
 He is eligible to run for re-election but has not yet stated if he will do so.

 Utah

 Governor Spencer Cox was re-elected in 2024 with 52.89% of the vote.
 He is eligible to run for re-election but has stated he will not.

+U.S. Senator John Curtis and former U.S. Representative Jason Chaffetz have both expressed interest in a possible campaign.
+Other potential candidates include Utah House Speaker Mike Schultz, Lieutenant Governor Deidre Henderson, U.S. Representative Blake Moore, and businessmen Jeremy Andrus and Brad Bonham.

 Vermont

-Governor Phil Scott can run for reelection to a sixth term in 2026.
-Because Vermont does not have gubernatorial term limits in its Constitution, he will be eligible to run for re-election for a seventh term, should he win a fifth term in 2026.
+Governor Phil Scott is running for re-election to a sixth term in 2026.
+Because Vermont does not have gubernatorial term limits in its Constitution, he will be eligible to run for re-election for a seventh term.

 Washington

 Governor Bob Ferguson was elected in 2024 with 55.51% of the vote.
 He is eligible to run for re-election but has not yet stated if he will do so.

+State Representative and Chair of the Washington State Republican Party Jim Walsh has expressed interest in running.

 West Virginia

 Governor Patrick Morrisey was elected in 2024 with 61.99% of the vote.
 He is eligible to run for re-election but has not yet stated if he will do so.

+Former governor and U.S. Senator Jim Justice and State Treasurer Larry Pack are seen as potential candidates.